 William Penn State Forest

-Named for the founder of “Penn’s Woods,” William Penn State Forest contains 901 acres in five separate tracts across southeastern PA.
-The forest protects and conserves unique Pennsylvania ecosystems, including the:
+Named for the founder of “Penn’s Woods,” William Penn State Forest contains 1,683 acres in 10 separate tracts across south eastern PA.
+The forest protects and conserves unique Pennsylvania ecosystems, including:

 - Goat Hill Serpentine Barrens

 - Little Tinicum Island on the Delaware River

 DCNR’s Bureau of Forestry manages our state forests for their long-term health and productivity while conserving native wild plants.
 These forests are “working forests” and provide a whole suite of uses and values to Pennsylvania citizens, all while maintaining the forest’s wild character.

 Our state forests are managed for: